Spokane House: NWC hegemony

 Operations based at Spokane House were relocated to Fort Spokane, though the PFC station took the NWC station's name.
-It became was the North West Company's central depot in the Oregon Country interior but problems with the location of Spokane House were evident.
+It became the North West Company's central depot in the Oregon Country interior, but problems with the location of Spokane House were evident.
 Spokane House was poorly connected to other posts and reliant upon transport by large pack trains, rather than being able to use water transport.
 This made the company dependent upon the Nez Perce for a supply of horses.
-During this annual transportation of trade goods to Spokane House, thirty five to forty men were employed by the NWC.
+During this annual transportation of trade goods to Spokane House, thirty-five to forty men were employed by the NWC.
 Despite several proposals to abandon Spokane House, it remained popular among company employees.
 Fort Nez Percés was ranked as the main interior post in 1818.